 11. Amanda Palmer

-Amanda Palmer, best known as the lead vocalist, pianist, and lyricist of The Dresden Dolls, grew up in Massachusetts.
+Our next music artist, Amanda Palmer—best known as the lead vocalist, pianist, and lyricist of the Dresden Dolls—grew up in Massachusetts.

-Through high school and college, she was involved in theater and performance groups and earned money as a busker until meeting her drummer, Brain Viglione, and forming The Dresden Dolls.
+Through high school and college, Palmer was involved in theater and performance groups and earned money as a busker until meeting her drummer, Brain Viglione, and forming The Dresden Dolls.

 12. Julia Nunes